layerzero/libi0/README.md

+Note: Latest development of the Puc library are in http://tab.d-thinker.org/showthread.php?tid=4387

+This repository is kept read-only for historical references.

 #libi0

 libi0 is a general library for writing Puc code.
 Puc is a variation of the C programming language with support to language-level multi-tasking and mechanisms in [Data Thinker](http://d-thinker.org) which unifies myriads of nodes in the datacenters to form an efficient and scalable substrade for big data processing.